iaiaiarna/ficbot/README.md

-This is just a lil' Discord bot for managing my channel.
+This is just a lil' Discord bot for managing my server.